-Domestic Violence in a family has a major influence on a persons life.
+Domestic violence in a family has a major influence on a persons life.
 It is never good to experience and most of us who have parents who have been through it, have a lot of work to go through.
 It is also most difficult to understand why and how it happens because it seems to be something that not many people are keen to talk about openly.
 For example, women might be easy to forgive and conjure up an excuse for their partner, telling friends and doctors that the bruises are from an accident.
-A man may omit sharing any experiences of humiliation and psychological abuse from his partner out of fear or embarrassment.
+A man may omit to share any experiences of humiliation and psychological abuse from his partner out of fear or embarrassment.
 Why does this happen?
 Why don’t these people just leave the person?
 It doesn’t make any sense!
 Well, it could be any reason from financial dependency to fear that they won’t have the support that they need to keep the abuser away after they leave.
-Sometimes people live in fear long after they have left the unhealthy relationship.
+Sometimes people live in fear long after they have left an unhealthy relationship.

 Some of the most frustrating times of my life have been spent trying to get someone to understand that possessiveness, codependency, and intimidation does not equal love.
 Was I successful?
 Not really.
 Did it affect me as a child?
 Of course, it did.
 Did I make it through?
 The answer is a big fat yes.
 It was not easy, but I took full responsibility for my life and how it turned out and I am grateful.

 So, how did I make it through life this far without letting my past and my mother's example of love pin me down into a life sentence of feelings of unworthiness and pity?

 The answer: Time, education and inviting quality people into my life.
 The first thing I had to do was stop letting my past control me.
 I had to stop thinking I can rescue someone who does not want to be rescued, and understand that I am worthy of all of the things in life I have always wanted, a loving partner, good friends and unforgettable life experiences.
 It was time to stop playing the victim and take control of the wheel.
 After I did this, then everything changed.
 I was free.